How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Conclusion

 To wrap up, making your own DIY smoker is an excellent way to level up your grilling skills without breaking the bank.
-Whether you’re turning an old oil drum, repurposing a propane tank, or getting creative with a metal trash can, the possibilities are endless.
+Whether you’re turning an old steel drum, repurposing a propane tank, or getting creative with a metal trash can, the possibilities are endless.
 Clean it up, tweak it, and add those vents, racks, and temperature gauges like a boss.

 By Kristy J. Norton